tyjvazum/arb/docs/src/guides/collecting/sparrow-wallet.md

 * The transaction should have only 1 input, and this should be the UTXO with the label you want to send
 * The transaction should have only 1 output, which is the address/label where you want to send the inscription

-If your transaction looks any different, for example you have multiple inputs, or multiple outputs then this may not be a safe transfer of your inscription, and you should abandon sending until you understand more, or can import into the `ord` wallet.
+If your transaction looks any different, for example you have multiple inputs, or multiple outputs then this may not be a safe transfer of your inscription, and you should abandon sending until you understand more, or can import into the `arb` wallet.

 You should set an appropriate transaction fee, Sparrow will usually recommend a reasonable one, but you can also check [mempool.space](https://mempool.space) to see what the recommended fee rate is for sending a transaction.